Broadmeadows railway station, Melbourne

-Broadmeadows railway station is a commuter, regional and inter-city railway station on the suburban Craigieburn line, the regional Seymour and Albury lines, and the inter-city Southern line.
+Broadmeadows station is a railway station operated by Metro Trains Melbourne and V/Line on the Craigieburn line, the regional Seymour and Albury lines, and the NSW TrainLink Southern line.
 It serves the northern suburb of Broadmeadows in Melbourne, Victoria, Australia.
 Broadmeadows is a ground level premium station featuring three side platforms.
 Platforms 1 and 2 are used for broad gauge Metro and V/Line services, while Platform 3 is used for standard gauge V/Line and NSW TrainLink services.
-The station opened on 1 February 1873, with the current station provided in 1990.
+The station opened on 1 February 1873, with the current station building on platform 2 provided in 1990 and the standard gauge platform provided in 2009.

 Train stabling facilities are located to the north of the station.